-Sundad and development Administration (EDA) Collaboration Grant:

-On the Control of the - Funded under the Catalyst program, beginning in 2019, Congress directed the EDA to collaborate with the NBRC to fund projects aligned with the economic development objectives of both Agencies.
+- Economic Development Administration (EDA) Collaboration Grant: Funded under the Catalyst program, beginning in 2019, Congress directed the EDA to collaborate with the NBRC to fund projects aligned with the economic development objectives of both Agencies.
 The unique partnership between the NBRC and EDA has extended the ability of both Agencies to fund economic development projects in the NBRC region. - United States Department of Agriculture (USDA) Collaboration Grant: Funded under the Catalyst program, beginning in 2019, Congress directed the USDA to collaborate with NBRC to fund projects aligned with the economic development objectives of both Agencies.
 The unique partnership between the NBRC and USDA has extended the ability of both Agencies to fund economic development projects in the NBRC region.